turingschool/front-end-curriculum/projects/jet-fuel.md

 * Are the files of the application laid out in a logical manner?
 * Does the code within each file directly relate to the name of the file and location within the application?
 * Is the code clearly laid out?
-* Does each method accomplish their intended task or do they do more than their intended?
+* Does each method accomplish their intended task or do they do more than intended?

 ### Server-side Code